 Notes to the Financial Statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The Notes to the Financial Statements can be found on pages 11 through 23 of this report.
+The Notes to the Financial Statements can be found on pages 11 through 22 of this report.

-Supplementary Information.
-Supplementary information is contained on pages 24 and 25 and provides additional insight into how the District's actual operations compared to the budgeted operations.
+Budgetary Information.
+Budgetary information is included on pages 10, 23, and 24 and provides additional insight into how the District's actual operations compared to the budgeted operations.

 Government-wide Financial Analysis.
 The District's primary source of revenue is property taxes levied by Three Springs Metropolitan Districts Nos.
 1, 2 and 4 and transferred to the District under the terms of an Inter-District Financing Agreement approved in 2007 and amended in December, 2020.
-The Property taxes levied by Districts No. 1, 2 and 4 in 2020 are payable by property owners in 2021.
+The Property taxes levied by Districts No. 1, 2 and 4 in 2021 are payable by property owners in 2022.
 The District has also negotiated a payment in lieu of taxes agreement with a major property owner.

-The following tables show the District's condensed Statement of Net Position and Condensed Statement of Activities for 2021 with comparative numbers for 2020.
+The following tables show the District's condensed Statement of Net Position and Condensed Statement of Activities for 2022 with comparative numbers for 2021.